funvill/funvill.github.io/_posts/2016-06-15-cnc-zen-garden-maker-faire-post-mortem.md

 ---
-title: CNC Zen Garden - Vancouver Maker Faire 2016 Post Mortem
+title: "CNC Zen Garden - Vancouver Maker Faire 2016 Post Mortem"
 date: 2016-06-15 00:01:00
+categories:
-categories: Uncategorized
+- Uncategorized
+slug: cnc-zen-garden-maker-faire-post-mortem

 ---

 This is a post mortem of the version of the cnc zen garden that I took to the [Vancouver Mini Maker Faire 2016](http://makerfaire.ca/).

 During the faire I discovered many issues with the machine.
 Most of these issues I was able to resolve during the faire or at least patch until the end of the faire.
 Despite all these issues the machine ran through the faire and I learned a lot.